madnuttah/unbound-docker/README.md

 In case you would like to donate money, please rather spend it on the upstream projects this image relies on.

 If you like what I do and if you find this image protecting your privacy and giving back your DNS liberty useful - consider becoming a stargazer ⭐ on Docker Hub and GitHub.
-Thank you for your support!
+Thank you for your support! ❤️

-**Some things in life are free**. ❤️